SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 >
 > 16.8.1 Proportion of members and voting rights of developing countries in international organizations

-This target is interpreted to cover research about
+This target is interpreted to cover research about broadening and strengthening the participation of developing countries in institutions of global governance.
+Global governance is understood as the regulation of interdependent relations between independent nations.
+Institutions of global governance included are for instance UN, WTO, WHO, IMF, ICJ.
+Are regional institutions like regional development banks or EU outside the global scope?

 ```py
 TS=